 Tax Returns

-When you apply for benefits, you will need to provide a copy of your W-2 form or your self-employment tax returns from the previous year.
+When applying for benefits, you must provide a copy of your W-2 form or self-employment tax returns from the previous year.
 Photocopies of these documents are accepted, so there is no need to provide originals.
 The Social Security Administration may use these for employment verification purposes or to determine whether your benefits will be reduced because you are still working.

 Spousal Records

-You might be applying for spousal benefits or survivor benefits that use the earnings record of your spouse or former spouse.
-In that case, you will need to provide some documentation proving your relationship.
+You might be applying for spousal or survivor benefits that use your spouse’s or former spouse’s earnings record.
+In that case, you must provide some documentation proving your relationship.
 This documentation could include a marriage license or a divorce decree.
-If you do not have these documents, you will likely need to contact the county in which you were married or divorced for assistance.
+If you do not have these documents, you will likely need to contact the county where you were married or divorced for assistance.
 They can help you get a copy of your marriage license or divorce decree.
 Since the divorce decree is a court order, you might need the help of an attorney to get a replacement copy.

 How To Qualify For Social Security Benefits